 Each month I have the opportunity to address my community in a broadcast called Back to Basics.
-This segment airs on Wellsboro Homepage with the hopes of pointing men and women to Christ.
+This segment airs on Wellsboro Homepage with a goal of encouraging the saints and pointing the lost to Christ.
 More information can be found by visiting http://www.wellsborohomepage.com/back-to-basics/.
 Here's a peak at this month's manuscript:

 An Underdog Story

 Frank and Fradyl Lifshitz left for the hospital on a fall day in 1939.
 Anticipation grew as the moment drew near when Fradyl would give birth to their fourth child.
 Upon his arrival they named him Ralph and prepared to take him back to their home in the Bronx.